-Customers Products and Delivery Channels Geographic Locations Non-resident customers Non-face-to-face •The jurisdictions which • Correspondent banks' business relationships or have been identified for accounts transactions inadequate AML/CFT • Customers with links to •Cash intensive or other measures by FATF or called offshore tax havens forms of anonymous for by FATF for taking •Customers in high-value transactions counter-measures items etc •Payment received from • Countries identified by • High net worth customers unknown or un-associated credible sources such as with no clearly identifiable third parties mutual evaluations or source of income detailed assessment reports, • There is a doubt about the as having inadequate AML/ veracity or adequacy of CFT standards available identification data • Countries subject to on the customer sanctions, embargos, for •There is reason to believe example, the United Nations, that the customer has been OFAC list refused banking facilities by • Countries identified by another bank credible sources as having •Companies that have significant levels of nominee shareholders or corruption, or other criminal shares in bearer form activity •Legal persons or • Countries or geographic arrangements that are areas identified by credible personal asset holding sources as providing funding vehicles or support for terrorism activities
+Customers Products and Delivery Channels Geographic Locations Non-resident customers • Non-face-to-face •The jurisdictions which have • Correspondent banks' business relationships been identified for inadequate accounts or transactions AML/CFT measures by FATF Customers with links to •Cash intensive or or called for by FATF for offshore tax havens other forms of taking counter-measures •Customers in high-value anonymous • Countries identified by items etc transactions credible sources such as • High net worth customers •Payment received mutual evaluations or detailed with no clearly identifiable from unknown or un- assessment reports, as having source of income associated third parties inadequate AML/ CFT • There is a doubt about the standards veracity or adequacy of • Countries subject to available identification data on sanctions, embargos, for the customer example, the United Nations, •There is reason to believe that OFAC list the customer has been refused • Countries identified by banking facilities by another credible sources as having bank significant levels of corruption, •Companies that have nominee or other criminal activity shareholders or shares in Countries or geographic bearer form areas identified by credible •Legal persons or sources as providing funding arrangements that are personal or support for terrorism asset holding vehicles activities

-In respect of general high risk elements every branch of Sonali Bank Limited has to conduct EDD measures which are effective and commensurate to the level of risks.
+In respect of general high risk elements every branch of Sonali Bank PLC has to conduct EDD measures which are effective and commensurate to the level of risks.
 In particular, branch may increase the degree and nature of on-going monitoring of the business relationship in order to determine whether those transactions or activities appear unusual or suspicious.
 Examples of such EDD measures may include:

-- a) Obtaining additional information on the customer (occupation, volume of assets, address) information; - b) Reducing interval for updating and reviewing customer risk profile;
+- a) Obtaining additional information on the customer (occupation, volume of assets, address) information; - b) Reducing interval for updating and reviewing customer risk profile; - c) Reducing interval for updating the identification data of customer and beneficial owner;

-- c) Reducing interval for updating the identification data of customer and beneficial owner; - d) Obtaining additional information on the intended nature of the business relationship; - e) Obtaining information on the reasons for intended or performed transactions; - f) Obtaining additional information on the sources of funds or sources of wealth of the customer; - g) Obtaining the approvals of senior management to commence or continue the business relationship e.g. PEPs account; - h) Conducting enhanced monitoring of the business relationship, by increasing the number and timing of controls applied and selecting patterns of transactions that need further examination; - i) Documentary evidence may be sought to support transaction where possible, e.g. Purchase of property etc.
+- d) Obtaining additional information on the intended nature of the business relationship; - e) Obtaining information on the reasons for intended or performed transactions; - f) Obtaining additional information on the sources of funds or sources of wealth of the customer; - g) Obtaining the approvals of senior management to commence or continue the business relationship e.g. PEPs account; - h) Conducting enhanced monitoring of the business relationship, by increasing the number and timing of controls applied and selecting patterns of transactions that need further examination; - i) Documentary evidence may be sought to support transaction where possible, e.g. Purchase of property etc.